Sense and Sensitivity: Examining the Influence of Semantic Recall on Long Context Code Understanding

 \section{Introduction}

-Large Language Models (LLMs) are increasingly applied to industry coding tasks~\cite{google_2024_ai_code} that demand understanding of large codebases~\cite{jimenez2024swebench}.
-Recent advances~\cite{dao2022flashattention, peng2024yarn, su2024rope} enable these models to process extremely long inputs, up to millions of tokens~\citep{openai2025gpt41}.
+Large Language Models (LLMs) are increasingly applied to industry coding tasks~\citep{google_2024_ai_code} that demand understanding of large codebases~\citep{jimenez2024swebench}.
+Recent advances~\citep{dao2022flashattention, peng2024yarn, su2024rope} enable these models to process extremely long inputs, up to millions of tokens~\citep{openai2025gpt41}.
 However, a fundamental question remains unanswered: when models solve code understanding tasks, are they processing the specific code provided in context, or applying memorized patterns from pretraining?
 This distinction becomes critical as LLMs are deployed in production environments where they must handle novel, project-specific code that cannot be solved through pattern matching alone.
 Pattern matching shortcuts may also result in LLMs missing subtle vulnerabilities~\citep{ding2025primevul}.